MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 ## Collective

 - Improve Collaboration Skills:
-We aim to foster effective teamwork by using Git to manage our codebase.
+Our goal is to work together as a team by using Git to manage our code.
-This includes collaborating effectively and resolving conflicts efficiently.
+We will learn how to collaborate effectively and resolve conflicts.

 - Master Version Control:
-Our goal is to ensure all group members become proficient in Git commands.
+We want everyone on the team to become comfortable with using Git.
-This includes branching, merging, and creating pull requests.
+This includes learning how to make changes, create branches,pull requests.

 - Understand Team Dynamics:
-Our goal is to ensure that team members with varying skill levels are supported.
+Our goal is to support all team members, no matter their skill level.
-We aim to encourage all members to contribute equally to the project.
+We will encourage everyone to participate equally and contribute to the project.

 - Review Code Collaboratively:
 Our goal is to learn reviewing and providing constructive feedback on code.